Caladrius: In medieval bestiaries

 Medieval interpretations focused on the diagnostic potential of the bird: if it looks into the face of a sick person, the person will live; if it looks away, the person will die.
-This is compatible with the idea that the caladrius' look draws the sickness into itself; the bird is then said to fly up to the sun, where the disease is burned up and destroyed.
-In the Christian moralization, the caladrius represents Christ, who is pure white without a trace of the blackness of sin.
+This is compatible with the idea that the Caladrius' look draws the sickness into itself; the bird is then said to fly up to the sun, where the disease is burned up and destroyed.
+In the Christian moralization, the Caladrius represents Christ, who is pure white without a trace of the blackness of sin.
 The bird shows how Christ turns away from unrepentant sinners and casts them off; but those to whom he turns his face, he makes whole again.
 Sometimes this moral is used specifically against the Jews to describe how, because the Jews did not believe, Christ turned his face from them and toward the Gentiles, taking away and carrying their sins to the cross.

 In popular culture

 In the Saturday Night Live sketch, "Theodoric of York, Medieval Barber", the title character (played by Steve Martin), uses a caladrius (portrayed by a live bird, most likely some form of dove or pigeon) in an attempt to diagnose a patient.
 The difficulties of using live animals on live television provided most of the humor for the few seconds of the bird's appearance.

-In Age of Mythology: The Titans, a myth unit available to the Atlanteans was the "Caladria," which served as a flying scout and a healer, though it more closely resembled an angel than a bird.
+In the video game Age of Mythology: The Titans, a myth unit available to the Atlanteans is the Caladria, which serves as a flying scout and healer, though it more closely resembled an angel than a bird.

 A song dedicated to the Caladrius ("Pasărea Calandrinon") appears on the album "Cantafabule", released in 1975 by Romanian rock group Transsylvania Phoenix.

 Caladrius is a demon in the Megami Tensei video game series.

 The Japanese light novel Redo of Healer mentions it as a monster which is considered a God by a demon race tribe.
 It has the power to devour diseases and also spread them.

 In Hollow Earth (2012), by John and Carole Barrowman, the first book of the Hollow Earth Trilogy, the caladrius is a mythical bird that can see the future.

 Caladrius is the name of a minor character in the video game Dragon Age: Origins.
-He is associated with a plot that involves healers addressing a mysterious new plague actually using this as cover for their illegal slave trade in stolen “patients”.
+He is associated with a plot that involves healers addressing a mysterious new plague actually using this as cover for their illegal slave trade in stolen "patients".

 In "Brute of All Evil" by Devon Monk, a doctor is a caladrius.
 She takes human form and serves as the town's supernatural doctor as well as taking care of humans.

+Caladrius birds and their medicinal uses are an element of the novel Just Stab Me Now by Jill Bearup.
+They are moody creatures that look like the mix of a swan and a peacock, with pearly-white feathers.

+The capture of the rare mythical bird as part of a Birder of the Year competition serves as a major plot point of the 2024 historical romance novel, The Ornithologist’s Field Guide to Romance by India Holton.